chriski777/NSTAnalysis/README.md

 The master Function will be the most important function you will use in batch processing a certain analysis script.
 The master function takes in three parameters:
 * Handle of function you would like to apply (String).
 Functions are limited to functions in the Functions directory.
 * The conditions you would like to apply (String).
-Conditions are 'FULL' ( Applies to all , and the strings of the conditions you have defined: 'Acute', 'Alpha-Syn', etc.
+Conditions are 'FULL' (Applies to all conditions) , and the strings of the conditions you have defined: 'Acute', 'Alpha-Syn', etc.
 * Third parameter: Will be updated in the future.
 Just use 0 for now.
 ```
 %To calculate the statAv parameter for all conditions you have defined, put this command in the command window of Matlab